WolfIcefang/dactyl-chimera-keyboard/README.md

 This project aims to provide a "test bench" for various column curvatures in mechanical keyboards.
 Potential side effects include: shorter 3d printing times, instant fine-tuning of column height and stagger, adjustable tenting, and comfortable computer usage.
 Interchangable thumb clusters are also a goal of the project, but have not been seriously researched.

-Dactyl Chimera (DC)'s primary purpose is as a testing tool.
+Dactyl Chimera (DC)'s primary purpose is as a testing and research tool.
 It is not designed to look stylish, sound spectacular, or increase compactness.
 If you do not mind a couple (dozen) dangling wires or visible screws, DC should offer adequate reliablility and durability for long-term, even permanent, use.

 ## How it works (and why it's awesome):